peterfoeng/gosports/README.md

 1. Navigate to Web Folder in source code path. (package.json exists here.)
 2. Open Command Prompt in this folder.
 3. Run this command: ng test

+## Assumptions
+* There is no database involved so I made a decision to store the recorded events temporarily on localstorage.
+There is a SYNC button that should sync these events to the db but I mock the post response to always returns `Ok` status.